-Once they come home, they don’t know how to duplicate this same process, and they need it because that’s what they are used to.
+Once they come home, they don’t know how to duplicate this process, and they need it because that’s what they are used to.

 Mostly it has to do with money or financial transactions.
-Others can be as small as saying he was at a friend’s house when he was actually somewhere else.
+Others can be as small as saying he was at a friend’s house when he was somewhere else.

-At times, I often think he has an affair, as any sane woman would automatically think when there are lies and secrecy, but everything he has done has been verified.
+I often think he has an affair, as any sane woman would automatically think when there are lies and secrecy, but everything he has done has been verified.
 So why lie about something so piddly and unimportant?

 Sigh….the romantic in me.
-Guess this is no movie, ladies, because the leading man failed to rescue his one true love.
+Guess this is no movie, ladies because the leading man failed to rescue his one true love.

 Our biggest issue here is with money.
 Exorbitant spending/shopping addictions were a big problem with my vet but one we have been able to solve.

-Kind of scary if you look at them for the first time and are not experiencing all these, even more enlightening if you are seeing issues in your soldier.
+Kind of scary if you look at them for the first time and are not experiencing all of these.
+It is even more enlightening if you are seeing issues in your soldier.

 If you are going through this or something else, leave a comment!
-There is always something I have missed or not experienced but is important to share with others.
+There is always something I have missed or not experienced but is important to share it with others.